 If you retire at 65 in Ireland in 2018, you can reasonably expect two decades or more of retired life.
 So the funds in your ARF will need to last for twenty years or more.

 A well-invested ARF should deliver returns in excess of inflation.
 We’ll assume an average growth rate of 4% after charges and inflation.

 Using these numbers, your ARF could pay you a salary of €22,500 per year for around 27 years.

 €35,000 a year

 Along with the state pension, that amounts to an income of just over €35,000, which would likely be below income tax limits.

-Last word: if you’re planning to retire soon, discover more on how we can help.
+Last word: if you’re interested in getting started with a pension, discover more on how we can help.